 What we’re seeing these days is virtually no lead time; customers are demanding short lead times, and companies are doing their best to keep up.
 For us, while we produce custom products that require parts which can take two to three weeks to arrive, we are doing whatever we have to do to get the job done to meet our clients’ requirements.
 In at least 70% of the cases, we can turn things around very quickly.
 Additionally, since we have many repeat customers, we often have the tools and parts on hand, making it that much more possible to keep production efficiency high.

 Manufacturing employment is another area that has changed.
 Jobs are simply different today.
 Many are talking about the skilled labor shortage, and we are seeing it firsthand.
 While there’s a high unemployment rate, it’s difficult to find qualified workers to fill positions.
 When you’re in the business of producing high-quality goods, you only want to hire qualified people.
 One of the ways we’ve found to counter this problem is by hiring smart, motivated people and training them from the ground up.
 We’ve created a highly effective training program that involves a series of in-depth videos and testing.
 Once a trainee has passed our rigorous tests, they move to the next level.
 This ensures that every member of our team is qualified.

-It’s true that manufacturing is not what it used to be.
+It’s true that American manufacturing is not what it used to be.
 However, it is returning.
 By focusing on increased production and efficiency, innovation, and the training of a skilled workforce, we can keep it moving in the right direction.